-This video features Bruce Alberts, editor-in-chief of Science magazine, and Merrilea Mayo, director of the Future Learning Initiative at the Kauffman Foundation, talking about how teachers might better use high technology, like video games and simulators, to teach science and mathematics.
+This video features Bruce Alberts, then editor-in-chief of Science magazine, and Merrilea Mayo, director of the Future Learning Initiative at the Kauffman Foundation, talking about how teachers might better use high technology, like video games and simulators, to teach science and mathematics.
 The conversation is based on articles from the January 2, 2009 issue of Science magazine that address the use of high technology in the classroom to teach as well as entertain.

 - Cell Size and Scale